-Elon University School of Law is preparing for an environment that includes strict compliance to ensure a safe and healthy environment for teaching and learning that keeps students on schedule toward graduation within 2.5 years of matriculation.
-This will include limits on classroom capacity, requirements for protected personal interactions, and other restrictions that will be in place through federal, state, local and Elon policies, procedures and guidelines.
+Elon University School of Law’s procedures and protocols support community health and wellness, keep students on schedule toward graduation within 2.5 years of matriculation, and maintain focus on admissions recruitment for the Class of 2023.
+New practices include limits on classroom capacity, requirements for protected personal interactions, and restrictions that will be in place through federal, state, local and Elon policies and guidelines.

-Elon Law will continue to ensure that social distancing, mask wearing, hand washing and sanitizing, disinfecting, and other behaviors are practiced and that physical protections including size of gatherings, barriers, signage and other directions are in place.
-Elon Law will consider compliance with protocols and processes as professional expectations imposing professional obligations within the community, including those required by the Elon Law Student Handbook and Honor Code.
+Elon Law emphasizes physical distancing, mask wearing, hand washing and sanitizing, and disinfecting of common spaces and classrooms.
+Additional precautions include limits on the size of gatherings, building signage and enhancements to HVAC systems that circulate and filter air.
+Elon Law considers compliance with protocols and processes as professional expectations imposing professional obligations within the community, including those required by the Elon Law Personal & Professional Responsibility Policy and the Elon Law Honor Code.

-- Mask wearing will be required in the building at all times.
-Elon Law is providing masks for all students, faculty and staff.
+- Mask wearing is required in the building at all times.
+Elon Law has provided masks for all students, faculty and staff.

-- Limits on classroom capacity and requirements for personal interactions, including signage for distancing in commons areas, are being developed and installed.
-A teaching schedule is being developed that will permit full-time, all-day, five-day-a-week use of Elon Law’s largest classrooms for the two first-year lecture-size courses as part of an in-person instruction model.
+- Limits on classroom capacity and requirements for personal interactions, including signage for distancing in commons areas, have been installed.
+A teaching schedule permits full-time, all-day, five-day-a-week use of Elon Law’s largest classrooms for the two first-year lecture-size courses as part of an in-person instruction model.

-- Events complementing Elon Law’s academic program, such as the Billings, Exum & Frye National Moot Court Competition and the Elon Law Review Symposium, are being reviewed to determine the appropriate format.
-Events such as the Joseph M. Bryan Distinguished Leadership Lecture, advisory board meetings and alumni programming will be postponed unless remote presentation is possible.
+- Events complementing Elon Law’s academic program, such as the Billings, Exum & Frye National Moot Court Competition and the Elon Law Review Symposium, are being hosted virtually.
+Events such as the Joseph M. Bryan Distinguished Leadership Lecture, advisory board meetings and alumni programming have been postponed.

-- Elon Law administrators and librarians are working with Elon University’s Teaching & Learning Technologies and the Information Technology office to identify and acquire resources to enhance and support online learning should instruction move online or Elon Law adapts a hybrid model of learning that requires students to connect remotely for courses.
+- Elon Law administrators and librarians have worked with Elon University’s Teaching & Learning Technologies and the Information Technology office to identify and acquire resources to enhance and support online learning.